aabbtree77/aabbtree77-projects/README.md

 A MERN app to [log](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of this homepage.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.

 It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT.
 A month at most with learning.
 Then I started reading that Js is not good, use TypeScript instead, MongoDB was a mistake, SQLite vs PostgreSQL.
-A year later not much is done and I am still figuring out "the right way" around 3-5 Js/Ts runtimes, eleven build systems, two module types, frameworks and metaframeworks, caching, React (TanStack) Query vs server components, React router vs Next.js routers, endless databases, DDOS, JWT vs session cookies, passwords or OAuth 2, and on and on it goes.
+A year later not much is done and I am still figuring out "the right way" around 3-5 Js/Ts runtimes, eleven build systems, two module types, frameworks and metaframeworks, caching, React (TanStack) Query vs server components, React router vs Next.js routers, endless databases, DDOS, JWT vs session cookies, passwords or OAuth 2, Elixir, Gleam, is the grass greener somewhere else...

 When someone tells you "we got it right this time"... it feels like that hammer scene from Oldboy (2003) when an elevator door opens.